Wexford 0-21 Kilkenny 1-18: Model and Cats draw as Galway bow out

 Wexford did steady the ship, but it was the Cats who were keeping their noses in front as the clock ticked on-wards.

-Try as they might, neither team could find a winner, as Rory O'Connor and Adrian Mullen scored impressive points late on.
+Try as they might, neither team could find a winner, as Rory O'Connor and Adrian Mullen scored impressive points late on, with Lee Chin's injury-time free sealing the draw.

 At the death, Dublin's win means that both Wexford and Kilkenny are through to the Leinster final.